 There are also “regular” spam filters that administrators can set such as:

 - A “safe list” of sender domains, so that all other emails get sent to quarantine or deleted

 - A “banned list” to ban specific domains

 - Automatic quarantining or deletion of bulk email

 - Adding headers to messages to let the recipient know a message may be spam

 - Other custom rules

-You can view how to do this if you’re Office 365 Administrator with Exchange privileges over at Microsoft.
+You can view how to do this if you’re Microsoft 365 Administrator with Exchange privileges over at Microsoft.

 Will this be enough to stop a scam email coming through though?
 That’s why you should investigate Advanced Spam Filtering.